AhmedPinger/DevSecOps-CI-CD-Pipeline-Using-Jenkins/README.md

 -   Log in to the Jenkins dashboard as an administrator.

--   Click on the "Manage Jenkins" menu item, and then click on the
+-   Click on the "Manage Jenkins" menu item, and then click on the manage Plugins" option.
-    > "Manage Plugins" option.

 -   Click on the "Available" tab.